 java - throws x extends Exception method signature -

-, bumped in weird method signature; never saw in life:
+reading javadoc of optional, bumped in weird method signature; never saw in life:

-possible, since can't (here, , here). on second thought, starts make sense, here bind supplier
+public <x extends throwable> t orelsethrow(supplier<? extends x> exceptionsupplier) throws x extends throwable at first glance, wondered how generic exception <x extends throwable> possible, since can't (here, , here). on second thought, starts make sense, here bind supplier... supplier knows type should be, before generics.

 but second line hit me:

-complete generic exception type.
+throws xcomplete generic exception type.

 and then: